 Company headquarters is in Boston, Massachusetts, US.

 UberConference is a cloud-based video conferencing system from Dialpad, a privately held telco company in San Francisco, California.
 The company, formerly known as Firespotter Labs, was co-founded by Craig Walker in 2012, one year after he was the first Entrepreneur-in-Residence at Google Ventures.

 The business has no formal ties with Uber, other than Uber was an early user of Dialpad.
 Craig Walker commented: “disruptive startups want more and want different in what their telco can provide them and are bypassing the long established companies like AT&T and Verizon.
 Instead, the newly minted, high growth companies are choosing to embrace the more nimble, service providers that have come on stream post the birth of the cloud era.”

 The UberConference service can accommodate up to 100 callers at a time for $15 per month per user ($10 per month if paid annually), and includes all the expected features.
 Meeting hosts can manage calls online, dial out to add callers after the meeting has started, and record meetings for later playback.
-The free plan doesn’t include all the features the paid plan offers, though it does include the basics and gives a reliable service for hosting small conference calls for up to 10 people.
+Their ‘free video conferencing’ plan doesn’t include all the features the paid plan offers, though it does include the basics and gives a reliable service for hosting small conference calls for up to 10 people.